CheeksTheGeek/PyJSONCanvas/README.md

-# JsonCanvas Python Library
+# PyJSONCanvas

-JsonCanvas is a Python library for working with JSON Canvas (previously known as Obsidian Canvas) files.
+PyJSONCanvas is a Python library for working with JSON Canvas (previously known as Obsidian Canvas) files.
 It provides a simple and intuitive API for creating, editing, and manipulating canvas objects, nodes, and edges.

 ## Features